HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 `piece.notes().fillna('-').head(20)`
 `piece.notes.head(20).fillna('-')`

   * Note that this property is not true of all functions depending on their properties, so take care to order functions correctly when applying multiple functions to an object simultaneously.
+In general, it is good form to include the `head()` function as the last function in the line.

 ## Counting, Sorting, and Graphing Notes